People put their best foot forward during job interviews.

 They get fresh haircuts, don their best suits, make sure they don’t have spinach stuck in their teeth — long story short, they try to make the best first impression possible.

 Every time a new person lands on your website homepage, your business goes through a “job interview” of sorts.
-People are critiquing what they see in detail, establishing an opinion of you, and determining if you’re worth getting to know further and doing business with.
+People critique what they see in detail, establishing an opinion of you, and determining if you’re worth getting to know further and doing business with.

 Is your homepage making the right first impression?

-In this article, we’ll teach you these tips, including:
+In this article, we'll dive into specifics including:

-What your homepage’s No. 1 priority should really be and why.
-(The reason is not what you think!)
+What your homepage’s No. 1 priority should really be and why

 We’ll also provide examples so you can see how businesses like yours are using their homepages to drive far more traffic, leads, and sales.

-When they come to your website for more information, they are not going to find value in learning everything about your company all at once (which is what most of our websites do).
-They expect to see how your business solves their problems.
+When they come to your website for more information, they don't care to know your whole origin story.
+They want to know what's in it for them.
+They want to see how your business solves their problems.

 If you want your website to turn prospects into customers, you need to make it about how your business can meet their needs.
-The most successful websites explain what their business does in terms of their customers so it sounds like you’re only talking about your prospect and their needs.
+You should start on your homepage.

 Your homepage’s top priority

-The No. 1 thing your website’s homepage should do?
-Get your visitors to the second page.
+The No. 1 thing your website’s homepage should do is get your visitors to the second page.

-This is because when prospects land on your homepage, all that tells you is that they found you.
-But if you’re able to get them to that second page to, for example, read more about a product or learn about your pricing, you will know much more about what they’re looking for.
-This information will help you market to them better and help your sales team lead them in the right direction more quickly.
+When prospects land on your homepage, all that tells you is that they found you, but if you’re able to get them to a second page to, for example, read more about a product or learn about your pricing, you'll be naturally taking them further down the funnel towards making a purchase.

-Knowing what your leads are looking for will improve your sales process and help your team be even more intent in their reach-out and efficient in their process.
+Knowing what your leads are looking for will improve your sales process and help your team add more context to all of your interactions.

 Elements every website homepage should have to build better traffic, leads, and sales

-That can vary from industry to industry, but there are several elements that every website homepage needs to have:
+What should actually be on your homepage can vary, but there are several elements that every website homepage needs to have regardless of audience or industry:

 1. A clear value proposition